someotherself/GUSE/readme/usage.md

 cd 2024-06
 cat Snap001_75c953b@
--> Will output the same as git show 75c953b
+-> Will output the same as git show 75c953b (TODO)
 ```

+## Commit-history

-## Find commit history of a file
+Find commit history of a file

 When inside a Snap folder, the cd command can also be used on a file.
 This will create a folder with all the versions of that file from the commit history.